 Now you know the most spoken languages in Pakistan.
 If you are soon visiting or moving to the country, start learning the Urdu language with the Ling app.
 If you are initially learning the language, start with basic Urdu words and phrases and greetings in Urdu.

-Simya Solutions also created Simply Learn app, which allows users to learn languages through phrases.
-In the app, we supported 50 languages.
-We created the Ling App based on user input and market research.
+The Ling app is based on user input and market research.
 Users can enhance their speaking and writing skills by practicing languages every day with engaging mini-games on Ling.
 So far, Ling supports more than 60 languages.

 Visit the Ling web page or download the app on the Play Store or App Store to start your exciting language learning journey!